A density theorem for asymptotically hyperbolic initial data satisfying the dominant energy condition: Introduction

 where $\cL$ denotes the Lie derivative, and the positive function $u$ and the vector field $Y$ are such that

 for $A \in \bR$ and $B \in \bR^n$.
-In this case the Arnowitt-Deser-Misner energy and linear momentum can be easily recovered from the asymptotic expansions of $u$ and $Y$ at infinity, namely,
+In this case the Arnowitt-Deser-Misner energy and linear momentum can be easily read off from the asymptotic expansions of $u$ and $Y$ at infinity, namely,

-Further, many arguments can be simplified by working with initial data with strictly positive local energy density, that is such that the {\em strict dominant energy condition} $\mu > |J|_g$ is satisfied.
-This condition is preserved under ``small'' perturbations of the initial data, whereas the standard dominant energy condition $\mu \geq |J|_g$ might get violated by a perturbation.
-In \cite[Theorem~18]{SpacetimePMT} Eichmair, Huang, Lee, and Schoen prove that an asymptotically Euclidean initial data set satisfying dominant energy condition can be slightly perturbed to an initial data with harmonic asymptotics which obeys strict dominant energy condition while changing the energy $E$ and the linear momentum $P$ arbitrarily little.
-That is, the set of asymptotically Euclidean initial data with these preferred properties is dense in the set of asymptotically Euclidean initial data satisfying the dominant energy condition.
+Further, many arguments can be simplified by working with initial data sets with strictly positive local energy density, that is such that the {\em strict dominant energy condition} $\mu > |J|_g$ is satisfied.
+This condition is preserved under ``small'' perturbations of the initial data set, whereas the standard dominant energy condition $\mu \geq |J|_g$ might get violated by a perturbation.
+In \cite[Theorem~18]{SpacetimePMT}, Eichmair, Huang, Lee, and Schoen prove that an asymptotically Euclidean initial data set satisfying dominant energy condition can be slightly perturbed to an initial data set with harmonic asymptotics which obeys strict dominant energy condition while changing the energy $E$ and the linear momentum $P$ arbitrarily little.
+That is, the set of asymptotically Euclidean initial data sets with these preferred properties is dense in the set of asymptotically Euclidean initial data sets satisfying the dominant energy condition.
 This result is used in the proof of the positive mass theorem by the above authors \cite[Theorem~1]{SpacetimePMT}, and it is also required for the proof of the positive energy conjecture in dimension $n=3$ by Schoen and Yau \cite{PMT2}, and for its extension to dimensions $3\leq n \leq 7$ by Eichmair \cite{EichmairReduction}.
 Another application is the analysis of the geometry and topology of initial data sets with horizons, see \cite{TopCensorshipID}.